 6. Conclusion: Some Non-Issues that Could Be Issues

 Gervase (pronounced Jervis) Bushe is the Professor of Leadership and Organization Development at the Beedie School of Business, Simon Fraser University in Vancouver, Canada.
 His career spans almost four decades of transforming organizational structures, cultures and processes away from command and control toward more collaborative work systems.
 He is an award winning author of over 100 papers and three books on organizational change, leadership, teams and teamwork.
 He has a B.A. from Concordia University (Montreal) and a Ph.D. from Case Western Reserve in Organizational Behavior.
-He is on the editorial boards of both scholarly and practical journals and has given talks and courses on leadership and organizational change methods in Canada, the US, Europe, Australia, Asia and Africa.
+He is on the editorial boards of both scholarly and practical journals and has given talks and courses on leadership and organizational change methods in Canada, the US, Europe, Australia, Asia, the Middle East and Africa.

 For a list of all publications and links to videos and articles visit his website at: www.gervasebushe.ca